tthkbw/epub_pager/README.md

    epubpaginator has no way to determine where to place pages.
 2. If 'pgwords' is not zero, its value is used to determine the page length for the paginated book.
-3. if 'pgwords' is zero and 'pages' is not zero, then 'pgwords' is set to the integer value of the book's word count divided by the value of pages. 'pgwords' is then used to determine the page length for the paginated book.
+3. If 'pgwords' is zero and 'pages' is not zero, then 'pgwords' is set to the integer value of the book's word count divided by the value of pages. 'pgwords' is then used to determine the page length for the paginated book.